Consolidated B-24 Liberator: SAAF

 Two squadrons of the South African Air Force (SAAF) also flew B-24s: 31 and 34 Squadrons under No 2 Wing SAAF based at Foggia, Italy.
 These two squadrons engaged in relief flights to Warsaw and Kraków in Poland to support the Polish Uprising against Nazi Occupation.

 Luftwaffe use

 Three B-24s were captured and then operated by the German secret operations unit KG 200, which also tested, evaluated and sometimes clandestinely operated captured enemy aircraft during World War II.

-One of these was captured at Venegono, Italy on 29 March 1944.
+One of these was captured at Venegono, Italy, on 29 March 1944.
 It was used on penetration missions in RAF bomber streams at night in Luftwaffe markings.
-On a ferry flight from Hildesheim to Bavaria on 6 April 1945 it was shot down – by German anti-aircraft fire.
+On a ferry flight from Hildesheim to Bavaria on 6 April 1945, it was shot down – by German anti-aircraft fire.

 Crashed B-24s were the source of the landing gear units for the strictly experimental Junkers Ju 287 V1 first prototype jet bomber airframe in 1945.

+Romanian use

+Following Operation Tidal Wave, it was decided to attempt the salvage of a B-24 bomber and use it for fighter pilot training.
+Three B-24s were recovered: Boiler Maker II, Honkey Tonk Gal, and Brewery Wagon.
+Of these, Boiler Maker II was repaired in the field using parts from the other two.
+Initially, the glazed nose of the bomber was replaced with sheet metal.
+The airplane was then flown to Brașov where it was painted in Romanian Air Force camouflage and markings at the IAR factory.

+The aircraft was handed over for operations to the LARES airline.
+It was destroyed on the ground during a German raid on 26 August 1944.

+Another proposal was to recover engines of other crashed B-24s and mount them on the IAR 80 fighters.
+However, the IAR engineers determined that the R-1830 engine did not offer any significant advantage over the IAR K14.